nledford/Pi-Hole-VPS-Tutorial/README.md

   - If you opted to add SSH during the droplet creation process anyway, this method will not work.
 - You should repeat this steps for each device you want to access the server, including desktops, laptops, tablets, and mobile phones.

-Once you have added SSH keys from all of your devices, we can disable password authentication.
+Once you have added SSH keys from all of your devices, we can disable passphrase authentication.

 - Log into your server as `root`, if you are not already logged in
     ```shell